WomenPlusPlus/deploy-impact-21-kona-b/UXUI_docs.md

 ## Tools & Resources
-Using Figma, we created an "inspiration" board to share ideas, brainstorm, and document some of our designs. https://www.figma.com/file/9pduIVje8vDdGgXf4DkydV/Inspiration?node-id=0%3A1
+Using Figma, we created an "inspiration" board to share ideas, brainstorm, and document some of our designs. https://www.figma.com/file/9pduIVje8vDdGgXf4DkydV/Inspiration?node-id=0%3A1 Figma was also our main tool for working on wireframes and mockups.
+Adobe Illustrator was used to create the logo.